What it’s like to live in Amsterdam as an expat?

-In this Expat Interview, Bruna will share her expat life in Amsterdam, from the cost of living in Amsterdam, overcoming difficulties and culture shock, to how to prepare for moving to this beautiful city.
+In this Expat Interview, Bruna shares her expat life in Amsterdam, from the cost of living in Amsterdam, Netherlands, overcoming difficulties and culture shock, to preparing for moving to this beautiful city.

 1. About Amsterdam, the Netherlands

-Amsterdam is the famous city in the Netherlands and one of the most open-minded in the world, if not the most.
+Amsterdam is a famous city in the Netherlands and one of the most open-minded in the world, if not the most.

-Needless to say that it is an expat-friendly city, right?
+Needless to say, it is an expat-friendly city, right?
 The local language is Dutch, but 99% of the people speak English very well.

 2. How did you move to the Netherlands?